FissoreD/TER-M1-M1S2/README.md

 ### In the console
-The first time you want launch the project with node.js, run the following commands
+The first time you want launch the project with node.js, run the following commands `npm install` to download all needed dependencies

-1. `npm install cross-env @babel/cli @babel/core @babel/preset-env @babel/preset-typescript rimraf typescript --save`
-2. `npm install @types/node --save-dev`
-3. `npm i`

 Then you can run :
 - `npm run clean` to remove the dist folder (dist folder is the folder where ts files are compiled in js)